 “To serve as a leader, live a balanced life, and apply ethical principles to make a significant difference.”

-Step 7: Chose skills to develop
+Step 7: Chose Skills to Develop

-Step 8: Set the goal
+Step 8: Set the Goal

 Brainstorm to make these skills attainable through effective practice.
 Make sure your goals are SMART (Specific, Measurable, Attainable, Realistic, and Time-bound).
 Unrealistic goals lead to failure, and leaders usually lose their confidence in setting unattainable goals.

-A final thought on creating a Leadership Development Plan
+Creating a Leadership Development Plan

-To create great leaders who will provide sustainable solutions to future problems, it is essential to prepare them for the upcoming challenges.
+To create great leaders who will provide sustainable solutions to future problems, it is essential to prepare them for upcoming challenges.
 A Leadership Development plan is the best strategy to adapt to meet these challenges.
 Using the above guidelines, you can create an effective and efficient Leadership development plan for future success.

 Would you like to contribute a post?